The Programme “Matter and Technologies”

-In Figure 1 the results from a simulation of such fields is represented in a solid body stimulated by a laser.
-The areas with high field intensity are visible (in red), which then accelerate the charge carriers.
-An essential goal of the studies will be to develop this technology enough to make it technically applicable.
+In Figure 1 the results from a simulation of such fields is represented by a particle-in-cell simulation of a laser in gas.
+The areas with high electron density are visible (in red).
+A goal of these studies is to develop this highly promising technology into a state to make it technically applicable.

 Through this new programme, the Helmholtz Association will position itself internationally in this field; they have already shown – through the results from preparatory studies – that this technology is exceptionally promising.

 2. Detector technologies